 Find answers to your questions about comma usage in this post.Tweet

 A lot of people visiting our website have questions about how to use commas.
 This post is part two in our blog series on comma usage.
-Find part one here and part three here.
-Read on for more of the answers to your frequently asked questions about commas.
+You can also read parts one, three, and four.
+Keep reading for answers to your frequently asked questions about commas.

 Should I use a comma when comparing two items?

 Commas should not be used in statements in which you are comparing different items.